phelps-sg/llm-cooperation/jupyter-book/background.md

 conflict; {cite}`dixit2019we` argue that the Cuban missile crisis can be analysed as a high-stakes dynamic chicken game in which neither the USSR nor the USA wanted to "blink" first.

-Interestingly, in a one-shot version of the game between human players, behaving irrationally by limiting one's options can be a superior strategy.
+Interestingly, in a one-shot version of the game , behaving irrationally by limiting one's options can be a superior strategy.
+This is because in the absence of such limiting, attempts to manipulate the other player through brinkmanship are not credible threats.
 For example, in a game of Chicken where two opposing drivers are on a collision course and neither driver wants to be seen as the "chicken" by swerving, if we limit our choices by removing the steering wheel, and make this common knowledge, then the opposing driver's best response is to swerve.
-Similar arguments were used during the cold war to remove rational deliberation from the decision whether to retaliate in the event of a preemptive strike by the enemy by "taking the human out of the loop" and putting systems on automated hair-trigger alert.
+Similar arguments were used during the cold war to remove rational deliberation from the decision whether to retaliate in the event of a preemptive strike by the enemy by "taking the human out of the loop" and putting systems on automated hair-trigger alert to make the threat of mutually assured destruction credible {cite}`kahnthermonuclear`.
 Thus, in contrast to chess or Go, in non-zero-sum interactions, the most ruthless agents, or those with superior cognitive capacity, do not necessarily prevail.

 Moreover, in both one-shot and iterated Prisoner's Dilemma games with the number of rounds being common knowledge, the rational strategy is to defect, but experiments have shown that real people tend to cooperate,